WU-RDS/RMA/_book/index.md

 ## Course structure {-}

-This course combines asynchronous teaching elements (e.g., texts and pre-recorded videos on this website) with synchronous elements (e.g., weekly in-person interactive sessions in the PC Lab).
+This course combines asynchronous teaching elements (e.g., lecture notes on this website) with synchronous elements (e.g., weekly in-person interactive sessions on campus).
 The syllabus consists of three main parts, as reflected by the structure of this website:

 1. **Lecture notes**: the lecture part will explain the theory behind the concepts and methods and provide you with example applications using the statistical software R.
 2. **Individual assignments**: the individual assignments require you to apply the acquired knowledge to new data sets.
 3. **Group project**: in the group you will design and conduct your own market research project and transfer the knowledge to a real business setting.

-### Schedule {-}
+### Contents {-}

 #### In-person lecture {-}